Salem Media Group, Inc. (SALM) CEO Edward Atsinger on Q1 2020 Results - Earnings Call Transcript

 Edward Atsinger

 Okay, thank you operator.
 And again, thanks to all of you for joining us in the call.
-We'll look forward to speak with you again when we report next quarter's performance.
+We'll look forward to speaking with you again when we report next quarter's performance.

 Operator